tonykhbo/ocp4-workshop-101/workshop/content/labs/01-welcome.md

 oc get projects
 ```

-Now, set the project, demo-%username, that you created earlier to be your working project in the cli
+Now, set the project, demo-%username%, that you created earlier to be your working project in the cli

 ```execute
 oc project demo-%username%